SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-playbooks.md

 1. Click the elements in the playbook to see their details.
 For example, click actions (the boxes in the flow) to see the [integration](/docs/cse/automation-service/automation-service-integrations) resources that provide the actions.<br/><img src={useBaseUrl('img/cse/automations-action-example.png')} alt="Action example" width="600"/>

 ## Create a new playbook

+Before you create your own playbook, first [view playbooks](/docs/cse/automation-service/automation-service-playbooks/#view-playbooks) to make sure there isn't one already that does what you want to accomplish, and also check to see if you can [install a playbook from App Central](/docs/cse/automation-service/automation-service-app-central/#install-a-playbook-from-app-central) that does what you need.

+The following procedure provides a brief introduction to how to create a playbook.
+For detailed examples of how to create playbooks, see [Automation examples](/docs/cse/automation-service/automation-service-examples/).

 1. Click the **Configuration** button (gear icon) at the top of the CSE UI.
 1. Under **Integrations**, select **Automation**.